Belinda Stronach: Political career

-Conservative leadership bid
+2004 Conservative leadership campaign

-Throughout the summer and into the fall of 2003, talks were undertaken by officials of the Canadian Alliance and Progressive Conservatives with respect to a merger of those parties.
+Throughout the summer and into the fall of 2003, officials from the Canadian Alliance and the Progressive Conservatives engaged in talks regarding a potential merger of the two parties.
 Vote-splitting between the two right-wing parties had enabled the Liberals to dominate Canadian politics for a decade.
 Meetings between the parties were overseen by a facilitator, who was later revealed to have been Stronach.
 She was among many who had called for PC leader Peter MacKay and Canadian Alliance leader Stephen Harper to undertake the merger talks in the first place.

 In 2004, Stronach contested the leadership of the newly formed Conservative Party.
 As a candidate for leadership of the new party, she drew a great deal of publicity to the race.
 However, many in the media saw her first foray into politics as sophomoric.
-Some critics accused her of being a "manufactured candidate", dependent on a high-priced network of professional campaign staff and Magna associates.
+Some critics argued that her campaign relied heavily on professional staff and support from Magna associates.

 Some of the media reaction to Stronach's candidacy was criticized.
 Casting Stronach as an "heiress" with a "coddled career" — to the point of joking comparisons to Paris Hilton— and the attention paid to her physical appearance and personal life, was described by a commentator as patronizing and sexist.
-Supporters touted her youth and style, corporate experience, private life as a "soccer mom", and her potential to win new and swing voters, especially moderate, socially progressive voters in the province of Ontario.
+Supporters cited her age, corporate experience, and personal background, private life as a "soccer mom", and her potential to win new and swing voters, especially moderate, socially progressive voters in the province of Ontario.

 On February 11, 2004, she declined to participate in a debate between the Conservative party candidates, leaving Tony Clement and Stephen Harper to debate each other on a Canadian Broadcasting Corporation broadcast.
 She later also skipped a March 14 debate on the Global Television Network.
 She argued that she ought only to participate in party-sponsored debates, rather than picking and choosing among those organized by outside sponsors.
 Critics saw this as her way of avoiding a debate with the other two candidates.

 In her major speech at the leadership convention on March 19, 2004, she promised to serve only two terms if she became prime minister and to draw no salary.
-She made a major gesture of "throwing away the script", but then undercut this when she was seen referring to cue cards.
-On March 20, 2004, she finished second to Harper with 35% of the vote.
+She announced that she would not follow a prepared script during her speech, but then undercut this when she was seen referring to cue cards.
+On March 20, 2004, she finished second to Harper with 23% of the vote.

+Member of Parliament

 In the 2004 federal election, she was narrowly elected as the MP for Newmarket—Aurora by a margin of 689 votes over Liberal Martha Hall Findlay.
 She was appointed the International Trade critic in the Official Opposition Shadow Cabinet.